Poultry farming: Worker health and safety

 Poultry workers experience substantially higher rates of illness and injury than manufacturing workers do on average.

-For the year 2013, there were an estimated 1.59 cases of occupation-related illness per 100 full-time U.S. meat and poultry workers, compared to .36 for manufacturing workers overall.
+For 2013, there were an estimated 1.59 cases of occupation-related illness per 100 full-time U.S. meat and poultry workers, compared to 0.36 for manufacturing workers overall.
 Injuries are associated with repetitive movements, awkward postures, and cold temperatures.
 High rates of carpal tunnel syndrome and other muscular and skeletal disorders are reported.
 Disinfectant chemicals and infectious bacteria are causes of respiratory illnesses, allergic reactions, diarrhea, and skin infections.

 Poultry housing has been shown to have adverse effects on the respiratory health of workers, ranging from a cough to chronic bronchitis.
 Workers are exposed to concentrated airborne particulate matter (PM) and endotoxins (a harmful waste product of bacteria).
 In a conventional hen house a conveyor belt beneath the cages removes the manure.
 In a cage-free aviary system the manure coats the ground, resulting in the build-up of dust and bacteria over time.
 Eggs are often laid on the ground or under cages in the aviary housing, causing workers to come close to the floor and force dust and bacteria into the air, which they then inhale during egg collection.

 Oxfam America reports that huge industrialized poultry operations are under such pressure to maximize profits that workers are denied access to toilets.

 World chicken population

 The Food and Agriculture Organization of the United Nations estimated that in 2002 there were nearly sixteen billion chickens in the world.
-In 2008, the top countries with the highest number of chickens in the world was led by China with the largest at approx 4.6 billion, followed by USA with approx over 2 billion and then followed by Indonesia, Brazil and Mexico.
+In 2008, the top countries with the highest number of chickens in the world was led by China with the largest at approx 4.6 billion, followed by the US with approx over 2 billion and then followed by Indonesia, Brazil and Mexico.
 In 2019, China had over 5.14 billion chickens, a higher amount than any other country in the world, followed by Indonesia with approx 3.7 billion chickens.
-The countries with the next-highest amounts were USA, Brazil, Pakistan, Iran, India, Mexico, Russia and Myanmar respectively.
+The countries with the next-highest amounts were the US, Brazil, Pakistan, Iran, India, Mexico, Russia and Myanmar respectively.

 In 1950, the average American consumed 20 pounds (9 kg) of chicken per year, but 92.2 pounds (41.9 kg) in 2017.
 Additionally, in 1980 most chickens were sold whole, but by 2000 almost 90 percent of chickens were sold after being butchered into parts.

+By country

+United States

+Notable companies in the chicken production market of the USA include Tyson Foods, Sanderson Farms, Pilgrim's Pride, and Perdue Farms.

+Most farmers produce their chicken contracted out by one of the large chicken production companies.